Power Struggle in Relationships

 Power Struggle In Relationships

-That's why I'm putting on my “relationship coach” hat today, and why we're devoting an entire episode of the podcast to marriage power struggle solutions, as well as how to avoid power struggles in the first place.
+Unresolved power struggles can impact every part of a relationship.
+Power struggles are relationship struggles.
+That’s why I’m putting on my “relationship coach” hat today, and why we’re devoting an entire episode of the podcast to marriage power struggle solutions, as well as how to avoid power struggles in the first place.

 I discuss what they are, why they exist, and an example illustrating gridlocked conflicts.
 Additionally, I touch on personality differences between couples and why they can affect relationship dynamics and ultimately lead to power struggles.